kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 To set a layer as a background layer, see [Tagging Layers](#tagging-layers).
 Note that even background layers get exported - to prevent this behavior, enable the "Only layers without tags" constraint.

+In the dialog, this procedure is always inserted in the first position.
+This prevents potential confusion when "Use layer size" is unchecked and the background is offset relative to the layer rather than the image canvas.
+If this is your intention, you can always move this procedure below "Use layer size".

 **Insert foreground layers**

 Insert layers tagged with "Foreground" as foreground for each layer.
 See the "Insert background layers" setting for more information.

+In the dialog, this procedure is always inserted in the first position.
+This prevents potential confusion when "Use layer size" is unchecked and the foreground is offset relative to the layer rather than the image canvas.
+If this is your intention, you can always move this procedure below "Use layer size".

 **Inherit transparency from layer groups**